bayudha2/auto-tag/README.md

 ## Features
 - create tag on current active branch/commit and push into remote repository
+- create tag on spesific commit id and push into remote repository
+- create multiple tag and push into remote repository
+- delete multiple tag and push into remote repository
 - delete tag and push into remote repository

 And of course Auto tag itself is open source with a [public repository][auttag]